 This document lays out the considerations and guidance by which NOAA should engage with the commercial sector on commercial data buy opportunities from all sources that contribute to environmental intelligence.
+This document is not intended to provide guidance on specific mechanisms for NOAA to fund, or to address whether NOAA should engage in the development of new sensing technologies.

-NOAA views commercial data buys as an arrangement for the procurement of data or data products using a FAR-based government contract from non-federal owners and operators of environmental observing networks, including in situ and remote sensing technologies (e.g., ground-, marine-, air-, and space-based), as valuable supplements to enrich the scope of observations by NOAA and its partners.
-Therefore, Cooperative Research and Development Agreements (CRADAs), Other Transactional Authorities, specifically architectural and engineering contracts (a.k.a.
-Brooks Act)6 grants, and cooperative agreements are out of scope for this guidance, but as important government vehicles, can help inform future acquisitions (see Section 7).
+NOAA views commercial data buys as an arrangement for the procurement of data or data products using a Federal Acquisition Regulations (FAR)-based government contract from non-federal owners and operators of environmental observing networks, including in situ and remote sensing technologies (e.g., ground-, marine-, air-, and space-based), as valuable supplements to enrich the scope of observations by NOAA and its partners.
+Therefore, Cooperative Research and Development Agreements (CRADAs), Other Transactional Authorities (OTAs), Brooks Act for specific architect-engineer contracts, grants, and cooperative agreements are out of scope for this guidance, but as important government vehicles, can help inform future acquisitions (see Section 7).6